-There’s a reflexive eye-roll people get when they’re told apocalyptic scenarios about our environment.
-It’s understandable.
-In the information age, dire predictions are so common that they’re dull and suspicious since tragedy and disaster have passed into in the domain of clickbait.
+People often roll their eyes when they’re told apocalyptic scenarios about our environment.
+This is understandable.
+In the information age, dire predictions are so common that they’re dull and suspicious, since tragedy and disaster have passed into the domain of clickbait.
 Parsing truth from hysteria can be tricky.
 That’s where talented nonfiction writers can come in handy.
-The Sixth Extinction is a sobering book which reminds us just how urgent the situation on our planet is.
+The Sixth Extinction is a sobering book that reminds us just how urgent the situation on our planet is.

 Moving between travelogue to analysis about the impact of the Anthropocene, we are forced to confront our impact on the world.
 The changes we’re making aren’t solely through pollution; our travel spreads fungus and is shifting the ecological balance of every remote region on the planet.